Hike at a Glance

 Start the walk at either Jacks Corner, in Kangaroo Valley, or at the top of Meryla Pass.
 The walk is undulating and has some very long steep sections, but the beauty is staggering.
 Don't forget to look up occasionally at the amazing sandstone cliffs towering overhead.
 In the distance, you should be able to spot the distinctive shapes of Mount Moollattoo and Mount Carrialoo.
 As well as these, expect creek crossings, rocky outcrops, views across the valley, and plenty of wildlife - don't forget the camera, particularly if birdwatching is of interest.

 Aim to settle down for the evening at Griffins Farm, a grassy area alongside the creek where remnants of an old house, barn, and rock wall fence can still be seen.
 The Griffins family cut timber here to sell to sawmills between the 1940s and 1970s.
-Bring dinner and light a campfire afterward for a thrilling night out under the stars.
+Bring dinner and light a campfire afterward for an enjoyable night out under the stars.

 At the top of Meryla Pass, you can also follow Wombat Hill lookout trail for another terrific vantage point over the surrounding landscape.